-To facilitate opportunities and partnerships between students and employers, the University of Illinois Career Services Council has established policies that provide a consistent operational position.
-The Careers Services Network adheres to legal and ethical standards of the university and our profession, as well as Illinois campus policies.
+To facilitate opportunities and partnerships between students and employers, the University of Illinois at Urbana-Champaign Career Services Community has established policies that provide a consistent operational position on recruiting that adheres to the standards of the university and our profession, as well as Illinois campus policies.

 Equal Employment Opportunity